Ciaran1981/Sfm/README.rst

 - This processes data in tiles/chunks using the PIMs algorithm

 - this script is an internal option in DronePIMs.sh

+**orthomosaic.sh**

+- Orthomosaic the output of any of the above including the batch scripts

 **MntBatch.py**